CityOfNewYork/geoclient/README.md

 # Geoclient #

-**Geoclient** is software which provides developer-firendly API's for calling the *Geosupport* application.
+**Geoclient** is software which provides developer-friendly API's for calling the *Geosupport* application.
 Geosupport is the City of New York's official geocoder of record, written and maintained by the Department of City Planning. **Geoclient** is maintained by the DoITT/Citywide GIS group.